samyouaret/puppeteer-response-waiter/README.md

 ## Usage

-### a sample example to wait for all responses to be back before doing something
+### A sample example to wait for all responses to be back before doing something

 ```js
 const puppeteer = require('puppeteer');